 Management is responsible for the other information included in the annual report.
-The other information comprises the Message from the Corporation's Chair, Message from the Acting Director, Annual Performance Report, Operations in Brief, Strategic Goals and Results, Independent Evaluation of the Corporation's Programs, Fiscal Year 2024 Financial Statement Highlights, Management's Discussion and Analysis, Analysis of Systems, Controls and Legal Compliance, Management Representation, Payment Integrity Information Act Reporting, 2024 Actuarial Valuation, Letter of the Inspector General, Management's Response Letter and Organization but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Analysis of Entity's Systems, Controls and Legal Compliance, 2024 Actuarial Valuation, Letter of the Inspector General and Management's Response Letter, but does not include the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.